A guide on what to eat in Malaga, Southern Spain and the best local dishes from Malaga, Andalusia

 The culinary offerings in Malaga are finger-licking good and, regardless of whether you are looking for traditional bites or adventurous fusions, this city is guaranteed to surprise your palette time and again.

-Written by a local, you can trust us when I say that Malaga is the place for an enticing culinary experience and I am extremely excited to be your food guide through some of the city’s and region’s most satisfying dishes.
+Written by a local, you can trust us when I say that Malaga is the place for an enticing culinary experience and I am extremely excited to be your food guide through what to eat in Malaga.

 If you are a foodie in Malaga, make sure to check out our guide on where to eat in Malaga.